mriphysics/multiSliceAlignedSENSE/README.md

 The code has been developed in MATLAB and has the following structure:

 ###### ./
-contains the scripts for running the experiments included in Figures 3 and 4 of the manuscript, respectively: *multiSliceAlignedSENSE_Exp[1-2].m*.
+contains the scripts for running the experiments included in Figures 4 and 3 of the manuscript, respectively: *multiSliceAlignedSENSE_Exp[1-2].m*.

 ###### ./data
-contains the datasets used for simulations, respectively for Figures 3 and 4: *yT[1-2].mat*.
+contains the datasets used for simulations, respectively for Figures 4 and 3: *yT[1-2].mat*.
 Data generated when running the scripts is also stored in this folder.

 ###### ./lib
 contains a package used to save the resulting reconstructions as nifti files: *NIfTI_20140122*.